makhlwf/Combo-generator-/README.md

    python Main.py
    ```

-2. You will be presented with a menu to choose between proxy generation, email/password generation, or exiting the tool.
+2. Choose between proxy generation, email/password generation, or exit the tool.

 ## Options

 - **Proxy Generator**
   - Enter a filename to save the generated proxies.
-  - Enter the number of proxies to generate.
+  - Specify the number of proxies to generate.

 - **Email and Password Generator**
-  - Enter the number of email/password pairs to generate.
+  - Specify the number of email/password pairs to generate.
   - Set the desired password length.
-  - Specify the filename to save the generated pairs.
+  - Choose a filename to save the generated pairs.

 - **Exit**
-  - Choose this option to exit the tool.
+  - Select this option to gracefully exit the tool.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE).